ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-00-introduction/04-lesson-03-makecode.md

 ## Signing Into MakeCode

 It is possible to use MakeCode without signing in, but projects may be deleted after a while or disappear if the browser history is cleared.
-To sign in, click on the "Sign In" button on the upper right corner:
+To sign in, click on the "Sign In" button in the upper right corner:

 ![makecode-intro-02](assets/makecode-intro-02.png)